arvidn/libtorrent/trunk/docs/manual.rst

 	  means it can resume a torrent downloaded by any client.
 	* adjusts the length of the request queue depending on download rate.
 	* supports the ``compact=1`` tracker parameter.
+	* selective downloading.
+The ability to select which parts of a torrent you want to download.

 __ http://home.elp.rr.com/tur/multitracker-spec.txt
 .. _Azureus: http://azureus.sourceforge.net